Instructions

 • When a problem must be reported, please send details on the facts, to help the logistics team support you.

-Note that registering a submission and uploading a submission are two distinct steps.
+Note that submitting a contribution and uploading are two distinct steps

 Selection process

-Articles that are promising but need more work enter a full second round of review and assisted improvement.
+Good articles that need extra work enter a few rounds of reviews and feedback by permanent assisted for quality improvement.
 The acceptance is based on the reviews and the quality of the submissions.
-There is no target for the acceptance rate; practically excellent papers are accepted.
-On average, the acceptance rate after the first revision varies from 27% to 36%, depending on the conference and workshop; the percentage may drop a little after the second revision.
+There is no target for the acceptance rate; practically, excellent papers are accepted.
+On average, the acceptance rate after the first revision varies from 27% to 36%, depending on the conference and workshop; the percentage may drop a little after the cross-validation.

 Papers with very valuable ideas, but in much need of presentation improvements, are given special attention; a TPC member from the IARIA “task force” will be coaching the authors to improve the paper.
 The final version is again revised by a IARIA member to validate the quality.